hemerson-git/NLW/NLW9-eSports/README.md

 ## 🎉 About

 **eSports**
-eSport is a platform to help people find their duos to playing games together.
+eSport is a platform to help people find their duos to play games together.
 It was developed during the 9th NLW (Next Level Week) workshop, given by [Rocketseat](https://rocketseat.com.br/), using the technologies: reactJS, React-Native and NodeJS.

 <hr />